Monday, June 30, 2014

 Mealplan Monday #117 and it's that time again

 It's so hard for me to fathom how fast this summer is going - is it because three of the four kids are now graduated from high school?
-Or that I am working more hours?
-Or that it just hasn't been as hot and dry a summer as in recent years?
-I don't know - maybe all three.
-But it's already time for Hubby and Bubbie to go to summer camp.
+I don't know, but it's already time for Hubby and Bubbie to go to summer scout camp.
 This year it's in Colorado.

 Monday - BBQ Chicken Salad, garlic toast